 Although Auracast is a brand new technology that may take some time for widespread implementation and use, it promises to expand Bluetooth’s usefulness to a much wider range of settings and situations, like airports, ticket booths, tours, personal song/audio sharing, and more.

-At this writing, the only two hearing aids with the Bluetooth LE 5.2 standard that enables Auracast is ReSound Nexia; however, the Signia IX hearing aid is "Auracast-ready," meaning it will just need a firmware update to accommodate the technology.
-We think more manufacturers will follow suit, although some (like Phonak) may opt not to adopt Auracast just yet, as the older wireless standard still affords certain competitive advantages (e.g., in Phonak's case, hands-free calling for both iOS and Android).
+At this writing, the only hearing aids with the Bluetooth LE 5.2 standard that enables Auracast is ReSound Nexia; however, the Signia IX, Phonak Infinio, and Starkey Edge AI hearing aids are "Auracast-ready," meaning they will just need firmware updates to accommodate the technology.
+We think more manufacturers will follow suit, although some (like Phonak) may opt not to adopt Auracast just yet, as the older wireless standard still affords certain competitive advantages.

 Audiologist Matthew Allsop explains why Auracast is a HUGE deal for hearing aids and earphones.
 Closed captions are available on this video.
 If you are using a mobile phone, please enable captions clicking on the gear icon.